Does Aeromexico offer vegan meals? My experience!

 How do you request a vegan meal with Aeromexico?

-Unfortunately, Aeromexico hasn’t made it easy to request a special meal.
-You have to call customer services and request your special meal over the phone.
-This means navigating their automated selection process and maybe sitting on hold for a short while.
+Historically, Aeromexico hasn’t made it easy to request a special meal.
+You had to call customer service and request your special meal over the phone.
+This meant navigating their automated selection process and maybe sitting on hold for a short while.

-To get in contact with Aeromexico and request your vegan meal, use the relevant phone number for your country below:
+If you don’t see the chat function or you prefer to call, you can get in contact with Aeromexico and request your vegan meal by using the relevant phone number for your country below:

 Aeromexico customer service numbers